hlship/threaded-conversation/README.md

 A quip may include a nag, via the`(nag $)` predicate.
-On a turn in which the player is in a conversation but fails to discuss a quip with the NPC, then the nag is used to remind them to respond.
+On a turn in which the player is in a conversation but fails to discuss a quip with the NPC, then the nag is used to remind the player to respond.

 Generally, the nag should start with a query to `(beat $)` to break up the stream of output.